dhasterok/global_geochemistry/protolith/README.txt

-protolith_predictor.m - A Matlab function for predicting protolith estimates from a geochemical file (Excel spreadsheet). note: for this function to work, the protolith classification file must be downloaded from https://dx.doi.org/10.5281/zenodo.2586461 protolith_prep.m - A Matlab function that calls prep_for_cluster.m with selected options (e.g., data transformation, PCA, reserve dataset size). protolith_template.xlsx - An example geochemistry input file. train_RUSBoost_Classifier_30l_1000s_20190222.m - A Matlab function that can be used to train the a new protolithClassifier using the same options as presented in Hasterok et al. (Computers & Geosciences, submitted). trained_RUSBoost_Model_30l_1000s_20190226.mat - A Matlab datafile that contains the data tables used to train the protolithClassifier and post-training validation. training_analysis.m - A Matlab function that creates figures illustrating model performance from the tested machine learning algorithms and options. tree_analysis.m - A Matlab function that examines in detail the preferred classifier performance.
+protolith_predictor.m - A Matlab function for predicting protolith estimates from a geochemical file (Excel spreadsheet). note: for this function to work, the protolith classification file must be downloaded from https://dx.doi.org/10.5281/zenodo.2586461 protolith_prep.m - A Matlab function that calls prep_for_cluster.m with selected options (e.g., data transformation, PCA, reserve dataset size). protolith_template.xlsx - An example geochemistry input file. train_RUSBoost_Classifier_30l_1000s_20190222.m - A Matlab function that can be used to train the a new protolithClassifier using the same options as presented in Hasterok et al. (Computers & Geosciences, revised). trained_RUSBoost_Model_30l_1000s_20190226.mat - A Matlab datafile that contains the data tables used to train the protolithClassifier and post-training validation. training_analysis.m - A Matlab function that creates figures illustrating model performance from the tested machine learning algorithms and options. tree_analysis.m - A Matlab function that examines in detail the preferred classifier performance.